Three Filipinos Dead In UAE Floods: Officials - UrduPoint

 Three Filipinos Dead In UAE Floods: Officials

-Two women suffocated inside their vehicle during the flooding and one man died when his vehicle fell into a sinkhole, the Philippine's Department of Migrant Workers said in a statement.
+Two women suffocated inside their vehicle during the flooding and one man died when his vehicle fell into a sinkhole, the Philippines' Department of Migrant Workers said.

 The women died in Dubai -- the first confirmed deaths from the floods in the city -- and the man died in Sharjah, media officers from the department told AFP.

-The incidents bring the death toll to at least four after a 70-year-old man was swept away in his vehicle in Ras Al-Khaimah, one of the oil-rich Gulf state's seven emirates.
+Their deaths bring the toll to at least four after a 70-year-old man was swept away in his vehicle in Ras Al-Khaimah, another of the oil-rich Gulf state's seven emirates.

-"The two females died due to suffocation inside their vehicle during the flooding," said the migrant workers department statement issued on Thursday.
+"The two females died due to suffocation inside their vehicle during the flooding," the migrant workers' department statement issued on Thursday said.

 "The third victim died due to major injuries sustained from an accident when his vehicle fell into a sinkhole at the height of the flooding."